 Title: “A Tale of Two Religions: LDS and RLDS Responses to Civil Rights” by Matthew L. Harris

-The LDS church, in contrast, had denied Blacks the priesthood since 1852 and discouraged LDS missionaries from proselytizing among them.
-In addition, LDS church leaders opposed Brown v. the Board of Education, the historic 1954 Supreme Court case that desegrated public schools.
+The LDS Church, in contrast, had denied blacks the priesthood since 1852 and discouraged LDS missionaries from proselytizing among them.
+In addition, LDS Church leaders opposed Brown v. the Board of Education, the historic 1954 Supreme Court case that desegregated public schools.
 Leaders feared that if racial barriers were eliminated it would lead to interracial marriage.
-They also refused to discuss Martin Luther King or endorse the cause that he led.
+They also refused to discuss Martin Luther King Jr. or endorse the cause that he led.
 Such silence reflected their anxiety about expressing public opposition to King’s agenda because they feared that it would invite scrutiny of the church’s priesthood ban.

 Breakout 213 (9:30 a.m., Friday, September 16)

 Title: “From RLDS to Community of Christ—A Personal Journey” by David Wilson

 Abstract: I was born in 1960 and baptized at eight years old.
 I was at least a fourth-generation member of the church on both sides of my family.
 Church was always a big part of my life.
 As I was growing up, I remember feeling fortunate to belong to God’s “true church.”
 As our understanding of truth began to change, my ability to accept change was helped by people in my life and events that occurred.

 One thing that affects my story is that my parents left the church over women in the priesthood as well as other issues.
 This changed the dynamics of our relationship.
 My life and ability to accept change was also affected by my experience in community theatre, a diverse community.
 This opened my mind to new realities.
 The last sixty plus years of life in Community of Christ has been a journey of personal growth.